Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Open Problems

 \subsection{Joint Optimization of Two Stages}

-Currently, even though both the dispatching phase and the routing phase are well studied, works that consider both stages into a DRL learning paradigm are still missing.
+Currently, even though both the dispatching stage and the routing stage are well studied, works that consider both stages into a DRL learning paradigm are still missing.
+As discussed in the previous section, most integrated systems only model one stage using RL and leave the other to a fixed strategy.
 This forms a major problem, especially in the reaction speed to new changes in applicable systems.
 For example, current order learning-based dispatching systems are still computationally intensive since conventional VRP solvers are adopted instead of the DRL based~\cite{yu2019integrated, shah2020neural}, which serves as the role to help predict future income and vehicle states.
 A joint consideration in two stages can help to improve the overall performance, including both planning quality and inference speed.
 A major challenge of such modeling is the even more complicated state space and the heterogeneity of different action spaces.
 Research potential lies in the cross-stage representation for both states and actions.
 The planning quality will be highly related to the hierarchical framework design.